 Agriculture in indian economy

-Moreover, agriculture is the main source of livelihood for Indian population because It is about 58 percents according to Gross Value Added (GVA), forestry and fishing around (US$ 276.37 billion).
+Moreover, agriculture is the main source of livelihood for Indian population because It is about 58 percent’s according to Gross Value Added (GVA), forestry and fishing around (US$ 276.37 billion).
 Growth in GVA in agriculture and allied sectors stood at 4%.
 Indian food industry has received a huge growth, increasing its contribution to world food trade.
 Indian food and grocery market take place as the world’s sixth largest, with retail contributing approximately 70 per cent of the total sales.
-The food processing industry accounts for 32 per cent of the country’s total food market, but most Importantly, It is one of the largest industries in India.
-It is ranked fifth in terms of consumption, export, production, and expected growth.
+In short, the food processing industry accounts for 32 per cent of the country’s total food market, but most Importantly, It is one of the largest industries in India.
+It is rank fifth in terms of consumption, export, production, and expected growth.

 Gems and Jewellery